 A quick search on dice.com for jobs with developer in the title that mention UX within the ad shows over 37,000 jobs.
 Even non-hybrid-developer roles list UX and human-centred design as one of the requirements or ‘nice-to-haves’.
 This means that even if you are not particularly interested in transitioning into hybrid roles, learning the basics of design can still benefit you in your developer career.

 Another more obvious reason to learn design is enhancing your ability to collaborate with designers, better understand the place they’re coming from and their struggles.
 This, in turn, will make working with the design team easier and faster and eliminate the need to constantly double-check what they mean.
+And remember, a decent cloud storage provider will mean you can share documents seamlessly with your team.

 How can coders learn design?